-Assumption - Climate Change

-Ministry for the Environment forecasts

-- By 2040 the average temperature is forecast to be 0.7C to 1.1C warmer than 1995.
-By 2090 the average temperature is forecast to be 0.7C to 3.1C warmer than 1995, with five to 41 extra days per year where the maximum temperature exceeds 25C. - Winter rainfall is expected to increase by five to nine per cent by 2090. - The number of extreme wind and storm events is not expected to vary significantly, but there may be changes in their direction and intensity by 2090. - Sea-level rise by 2100 is expected to be between 0.3 to 1.0 metres above the 1995 level.
-Up to 2060, there is less uncertainty, and a narrower range of sea-level rise of 0.2 to 0.4 metres is expected.

-Impacts for New Plymouth District
+Assumption - Climate Change Uncertainty/Risk Ministry for the Environment forecasts By 2040 the average temperature is forecast to be 0.7C to 1.1C warmer than 1995.
+By 2090 the average temperature is forecast to be 0.7C to 3.1C warmer than 1995, with five to 41 extra days per year where the maximum temperature exceeds 25C.
+Winter rainfall is expected to increase by five to nine per cent by 2090. • The number of extreme wind and storm events is not expected to vary significantly, but there may be changes in their direction and intensity by 2090.
+Sea-level rise by 2100 is expected to be between 0.3-1.0m above the 1995 level.
+Up to 2060, there is less uncertainty, and a narrower range of sea-level rise of 0.2-0.4 metres is expected.
+Impacts for New Plymouth District Coastal hazards.

-- Coastal hazards.
 Within the next 10 years there could be increased risk to coastal properties, roads and infrastructure from coastal erosion and storm inundation.
-While the entire coast is at risk from coastal erosion, the risks from coastal inundation are localised to areas of developed low-lying coastal land around river mouths, such as Waitara, Puke Ariki landing and Ōākura. - Flooding.
-With increasing rainfall intensity it is likely that increased flooding will occur in some areas. - Drought.
-With increasing water demand and the increasing likelihood of extended dry periods during summer months, the district is at risk of not meeting water supply levels of service at certain times of year.
+While the entire coast is at risk from coastal erosion, the risks from coastal inundation are localised to areas of developed low-lying coastal land around river mouths, such as Waitara, Puke Ariki landing and Oākura.
+There is significant uncertainty in the short-term and long-term implications of climate change.
+However, it is unlikely that any of the investment undertaken will be an over-investment in the long-term.
+There is Flooding.
+With increasing rainfall intensity it is likely that increased flooding will occur in some areas. risk that climate hazards occur earlier than current forecasts meaning, for instance, that stormwater Drought.
+With increasing water demand and the increasing likelihood of extended dry periods during summer months, the district it at risk of not meeting water supply levels of service at certain times of year. asset capacity has not been increased early enough.
+This will result in infrastructure failure (whether temporary or permanent), requiring additional resource and financing.